Grant Application Procedures

 All proposals for funding should include the following information:

 a.
 Include a complete specification of the research methodology to be used in the project.
-This
+This includes:

 i. presenting a literature review with a complete bibliography that examines the prior research in the proposal’s subject area;